Alluxio/alluxio/docs/en/Configuration-Settings.md

 ## Use Cluster Default

-Since v1.8, each Alluxio client can initialize the configuration with cluster-wise configuration values fetched from masters.
+Since v1.8, each Alluxio client can initialize its configuration with the cluster-wide configuration values retrieved from masters.
-To be specific, when different client applications like Alluxio Shell commands, Spark jobs, or MapReduce jobs connect to an Alluxio service, they will initialize their own Alluxio configuration properties with the default values supplied by the masters based on the `${ALLUXIO_HOME}/conf/alluxio-site.properties` files on masters.
-As a result, if masters put client-side settings (e.g., `alluxio.user.*`) or network transport settings (such as `alluxio.security.authentication.type`) in `${ALLUXIO_HOME}/conf/alluxio-site.properties`, these properties will become cluster-wise default values for new Alluxio clients unless these clients overwrite the same properties using the approaches described in [Configure Alluxio for Applications](Configuration-Settings.html#configure-applications), or specify property `alluxio.user.conf.cluster.default.enabled=false` to decline the cluster-wise default values.
+To be specific, when different client applications such as Alluxio Shell commands, Spark jobs, or MapReduce jobs connect to an Alluxio service, they will initialize their own Alluxio configuration properties with the default values supplied by the masters based on the master-side `${ALLUXIO_HOME}/conf/alluxio-site.properties` files.
+As a result, cluster admins can put client-side settings (e.g., `alluxio.user.*`) or network transport settings (such as `alluxio.security.authentication.type`) in `${ALLUXIO_HOME}/conf/alluxio-site.properties` on masters, which will be distributed and become cluster-wide default values for new Alluxio clients.
+Clients can overwrite the cluster-wide default values using the approaches described in [Configure Alluxio for Applications](Configuration-Settings.html#configure-applications), or specify property `alluxio.user.conf.cluster.default.enabled=false` to decline the cluster-wide default values.

 > Note that, before v1.8, `${ALLUXIO_HOME}/conf/alluxio-site.properties` file is only loaded by Alluxio server
-> processes and will be ignored by applications interacting with Alluxio service through Alluxio client.
+> processes and will be ignored by applications interacting with Alluxio service through Alluxio client,
+> unless `${ALLUXIO_HOME}/conf` is on applications' classpath.

 ## Use Environment variables